masinamichele/unbeatable-tic-tac-toe-ai/README.md

 ## Serious description

-Tic-Tac-Toes is a pretty simple game.
+Tic-Tac-Toe is a pretty simple game.
 There is no actual AI involved, as every possible state can be easily handled.

 The "AI" uses a single method to compute the next best move based on the current board state, following a [very simple algorithm](#implementation-details).
 This algorithm does not use the typical minimax strategies, and instead relies on pattern matching (or something close, as the real deal is not available in JavaScript) to produce a better board every time.